topitem

 Petrol prices

-Petrol is quite expensive in Italy; diesel is now about the same price.
+Petrol is quite expensive in Italy; diesel is somewhat lower in price.
 Gas [metane] is very cheap but the car conversion is quite expensive.
-As usual, prices on the autostrada are more expensive than most other stazione di servicio.
-Italy does not compare well to neighbouring countriesl There is a list below, correct in July 2008.
+As usual, prices on the autostrada are more expensive than most other stazione di servizio.
+Italy does not compare well to neighbouring countries.
+There is a list below, correct on 17 September 2022 and intended as a general guide.

-Thus, if you are driving to Italy from northern Europe, a diversion to Luxembourg is well worthwhile.
-You should be prepared to queue for 30 minutes before you reach a pump!
+Thus, if you are driving to Italy from northern Europe, a diversion to Luxembourg is worthwhile.
+You should be prepared to queue for 15 minutes before you reach a pump in the summer!
 One useful tip, providing you have a good map, is to miss the first petrol station in Luxembourg if on the motorway - petrol at the next is the same price and the queues are far shorter.
 Don't forget to stock up with cheap alcohol and tobacco if you wish.
-If your car has a big tank or if you drive slower, you can make Austria and refill there!

-UK drivers should note that the strong Euro is reducing the difference in fuel prices; in 2007 it was considerably advantageous to fill up in Europe.
-For UK-based diesel drivers, it is still far less expensive to fill your tank anywhere in Europe, even Italy!
+UK drivers should note that the strong Pound is reducing the difference in fuel prices; in 2016 it was considerably advantageous to fill up in Europe, but these days you need to be more selective.
+For UK-based diesel drivers, it is still far less expensive to fill your tank anywhere in Europe, even in Italy!

 Petrol/Benzine